Awele1111/React-Portfolio/README.md

 ## Installation

 This page was accomplished with technologies such as React.
 In order to add features to the application, I worked on adding cfeatures in the component folder of my react.
 I also utilised react icons.
-I utilized materialize as well in order to create the application.
+I utilized Tailwind which is a css library as well in order to create the application.

 ## Usage